-It was said here today, by Brother William Carmichael, that he had proved a great many of the sayings and prophecies of Joseph to be true, and also the prophecies of Heber and others.
-Now you, my brethren and sisters, who have been in the habit of coming here for the last ten, twelve, or fifteen years, have you not been told all the time, at least as often as once a month, that the time would come when you would see the neces- sity of taking counsel and laying up grain?
-It has been said that Brother Brigham has prophesied there would be a famine here.
-I would like to have anyone show me the man or woman who heard Brother Brigham make that statement.
-I did not make that statement; but I have said you would see the time when you would need grain-that you would need bread.
-You have seen that time.
+It was said here today, by brother William Carmichael, that he had proved a great many of the sayings and prophecies of Joseph to be true, and also the prophecies of Heber and others.
+Now you, my brethren and sisters, who have been in the habit of coming here for the last ten, twelve, or fifteen years, have you not been told all the time, at least as often as once a month, that the time would come when you would see the necessity of taking counsel and laying up grain?
+It has been said that brother Brigham has prophesied that there would be a famine here.
+I would like to have anyone show me the man or woman who heard brother Brigham make that statement.
+I have not made that statement, but I have said you will see the time that we will need grain-that we will need bread.
+We have seen that time.
 Brother Heber said the same thing.
 But you never heard me saying the Lord would withdraw his blessings from this land while we live here, unless we forfeit our rights to the Priesthood; then we might expect that the earth would not bring forth.

 We have had a cricket war, a grasshopper war, and a dry season, and now we have a time of need.
 Many of the inhabitants of this very city, I presume, have not breadstuffs enough to last them two days; and I would not be surprised if there are not seven-eighths of the inhabitants who have not breadstuffs sufficient to last them two weeks.
 Has the Lord stayed the heavens?
-No. Has he withdrawn his hand?
-No. He is full of mercy and compassion.
-He has provided for the Saints.
-No matter what scarcity there is at present, He gave them bread.
-If they go without bread, they cannot say the Lord has withheld his hand, for he has been abundantly rich in bestowing the good things of the earth upon this people.
+No. Has He withdrawn His hand?
+No, He is full of mercy and compassion; He has provided for the Saints.
+No matter what scarcity there is at present, he gave them bread.
+If they go without bread, they cannot say the Lord has withheld His hand, for He has been abundantly rich in bestowing the good things of the earth upon this people.
 Then why are we destitute of the staff of life?
-Comparing ourselves with our substance, we might say we have sold ourselves for naught.
+Comparing the people with their substance, we might say we have sold ourselves for nought.
 We have peddled off the grain which God has given us so freely, until we have made ourselves destitute.
 Has this been told us before?
 Yes, year after year.